lanl/dsi/docs/plugins.rst

    - Plugin readers in DSI repo can/should handle data files with mismatched number of columns.
 Ex: file1: table1 has columns a, b, c. file2: table1 has columns a, b, d

       - if only reading in one table, users can utilize python pandas to stack mulutiple dataframes vertically (CSV reader)
-      - if ingesting multiple tables at a time, users must pad tables with null data (YAML1 and TOML1 use this.
-YAML1 has example code at bottom of add_row())
+      - if ingesting multiple tables at a time, users must pad tables with null data (YAML1 uses this and has example code at bottom of add_row() to implement this)
 .. automodule:: dsi.plugins.file_reader
    :members: